therealdj97/MachineLearning/README.md

 ## smoothing methods

-used to reduce effect of Variation/Veriance on dataset used in forcasting techniqueqs
+used to reduce effect of Variation/Veriance on dataset used in forcasting techniques
+Data smoothing refers to a statistical approach of eliminating outliers from datasets to make the patterns more noticeable.
+It is achieved using algorithms to eliminate statistical noise from datasets.
+The use of data smoothing can help forecast patterns, such as those seen in share prices.

 ![alt text](data-smoothing.webp)

-moving_avarage_smoothing
+1. moving_avarage_smoothing
-exponential_smoothing
+2. exponential_smoothing
-double_exponential_smoothing
+3. double_exponential_smoothing
-triple_exponential_smoothing
+4. triple_exponential_smoothing
+and many more